History of Ireland: Free State and Republic (1922–present)

 Global economic problems in the 1970s, augmented by a set of misjudged economic policies followed by governments, including that of Taoiseach Jack Lynch, caused the Irish economy to stagnate.
 The Troubles in Northern Ireland discouraged foreign investment.
 Devaluation was enabled when the Irish Pound, or Punt, was established as a separate currency in 1979, breaking the link with the UK's sterling.
 However, economic reforms in the late 1980s, helped by investment from the European Community, led to the emergence of one of the world's highest economic growth rates, with mass immigration (particularly of people from Asia and Eastern Europe) as a feature of the late 1990s.
 This period came to be known as the Celtic Tiger and was focused on as a model for economic development in the former Eastern Bloc states, which entered the European Union in the early 2000s (decade).
-Property values had risen by a factor of between four and ten between 1993 and 2006, in part fuelling the boom.
+Property values had risen by a factor of between four and ten between 1993 and 2006, in part fueling the boom.

 Irish society adopted relatively liberal social policies during this period.
-Divorce was legalised, homosexuality decriminalised, and abortion in limited cases was allowed by the Irish Supreme Court in the X Case legal judgement.
+Divorce was legalized, homosexuality decriminalized, and abortion in limited cases was allowed by the Irish Supreme Court in the X Case legal judgement.
 Major scandals in the Roman Catholic Church, both sexual and financial, coincided with a widespread decline in religious practice, with weekly attendance at Roman Catholic Mass dropping by half in twenty years.
-A series of tribunals set up from the 1990s have investigated alleged malpractices by politicians, the Catholic clergy, judges, hospitals, and the Gardaí (police).
+A series of tribunals set up from the 1990s have investigated alleged malpractices by politicians, the Catholic clergy, judges, hospitals, and the Gardaí.

 Ireland's newfound prosperity was challenged abruptly in 2008 when the banking system collapsed due to the Irish property bubble bursting.
-Some 25-26% of GDP was needed to bail out failing Irish banks and force banking sector consolidation.
+Some 25–26% of GDP was needed to bail out failing Irish banks and force banking sector consolidation.
 This was the largest banking bailout for any country in history, in comparison, only 7–8% of GDP was needed to bail out failing Finnish banks in its banking crisis in the 1990s.
 This resulted in a major financial and political crisis as Ireland entered a recession.
 Emigration rose to 1989 levels as the unemployment rate rose from 4.2% in 2007 to reach 14.6% as of February 2012.